 You may already have a clear picture of what you need from your recognition provider, but if you’re hazy at all, here’s a sample checklist of capabilities that can guide your research into potential partners and help you determine the best candidates.

-Like a good online dating profile, the RFP process should help you learn more about a potential partner without committing to a relationship.
+Like a good online dating profile, the RFP process should help you learn more about a potential employee recognition partner without committing to a relationship.
 And while RFPs may seem intimidating and cumbersome to even experienced HR and procurement professionals, they don’t have to be.

 WHY CONDUCT AN RFP?

 Simply put, peace of mind.
 A formal RFP is a more rigorous way to compare features, functionality, compliance, quality, and other important factors across your top few vendors so you can sleep better at night when the stakes are high.
 The main trade-off is time.

 Typical RFPs outline the scope of the project and ask prospective partners for a detailed proposal by a certain deadline.
 Then, of course, the proposals must be discussed and evaluated.
 Done well, the RFP helps you make a well-informed decision, even before speaking with a salesperson.
 But it’s not a process you can start and finish in a week (or a month).

 Keep in mind, RFPs are just one step in getting to know the recognition providers.
 They shouldn’t replace conversations, presentations, demonstrations, and follow-up meetings.